MFabianowski/web-interfaces/README.md

 Code is available at branch master

-Code for the last labs can be found on branch final_app.
+Code for the lab 6 can be found on branch final_app.